coderamen666/srd-v3.5-md/spells/spells-t-z.md

 This spell creates a powerful cyclone of raging wind that moves through the air, along the ground, or over water at a speed of 60 feet per round.
-You can concentrate on controlling the cyclone's every movement or specify a simple program.
-Directing the cyclone's movement or changing its programmed movement is a standard action for you.
+You can concentrate on controlling the cyclone’s every movement or specify a simple program.
+Directing the cyclone’s movement or changing its programmed movement is a standard action for you.
 The cyclone always moves during your turn.
-If the cyclone exceeds the spell's range, it moves in a random, uncontrolled fashion for 1d3 rounds and then dissipates.
-(You can't regain control of the cyclone, even if comes back within range.)
+If the cyclone exceeds the spell’s range, it moves in a random, uncontrolled fashion for 1d3 rounds and then dissipates.
+(You can’t regain control of the cyclone, even if comes back within range.)

 Any Large or smaller creature that comes in contact with the spell